Where to buy Santa Teresa Rum online in 2023?

-Produced in La Hacienda Santa Teresa on the central region of Venezuela, it is born from the blend of rums aged between 4 and 35 years.
+Produced in La Hacienda Santa Teresa in the central region of Venezuela, it is born from a blend of rums aged between 4 and 35 years.

 Santa Teresa 1796 rum is made with the ancient method solera, an artisan process that makes use of oak barrels, traditionally reserved for brandy and Spanish sherry.

-It is an aged premium rum, with a firm, but the delicate body.
+It is an aged premium rum, with a firm, but delicate body.
 It has an amber reddish colour, with a fruity scent, as well as hints of honey and dark chocolate.

 With a mellow and complex flavour, where tobacco, leather, toasted and smoked notes can be found; attributes given to it by the oak where it is aged.

 What makes it stand out is being easy to drink, even if you’re not used to drying beverages.
 For some, its weak side is that the smoky notes are lost very quickly.

 Santa Teresa 1796 rum profile: